exercism/java/exercises/concept/tim-from-marketing-2/.docs/introduction.md

     if (employee != null) {
         return employee;
     } else {
-        return throw new IllegalArgumentException("Employee not found");
+        throw new IllegalArgumentException("Employee not found");
     }
 }
 ```